- Job Opportunities

-Faculty members of our Department are actively engaged in delivering an outstanding education to undergraduate students, graduate students, medical students, and residents.
-Our Doctor of Philosophy (graduate) students matriculate through the Biomedical Sciences Graduate Program at the Quillen College of Medicine.
-Our faculty members are trained in several medical disciplines, including anatomy, cell biology, biochemistry, microbiology, pharmacology and physiology.
-Our research applies methodological approaches that span molecular biology, cellular biology, systems biology, and human biology and pathology.
-Through research, our department strives to understand human disease pathology and use this understanding to develop new therapeutic approaches to treat human diseases.
-The primary foci of department research efforts are cardiovascular, infectious, and neurological/psychiatric diseases, although other areas of interest and activity exist.
-Our laboratories are funded by the National Institutes of Health, American Heart Association, the Michael J. Fox Foundation, Autism Speaks, Department of Defense and a variety of other agencies and sources.
+The primary foci and strengths of departmental research are in the cardiovascular, neuroscience, cancer, infectious disease and inflammation fields, although other areas of interest and activity exist.
+Our research applies methodological approaches that span molecular biology, cellular biology, systems biology, and human biology and pathology, much of it in newly renovated space.
+Through research, we strive to understand disease mechanisms and use this understanding to develop new therapeutic approaches to treat human diseases.
+Our laboratories are funded by the National Institutes of Health, the Department of Veterans Affairs, the American Heart Association, and a variety of other agencies and sources.
 Please visit our investigators' web pages for more information regarding our research programs.